 Tree Preservation Orders and Conservation Areas

-Unauthorised pruning or felling protected trees is a criminal offence that may lead to prosecution so make sure you know if there are any restrictions on trees you plan to work on and how to apply for permission.
+Unauthorised pruning or felling protected trees is a criminal offence that may lead to prosecution.
+Make sure you know what restrictions are on trees you plan to work on and how to apply for permission.

 Tree Preservation Orders

-If you want to work on trees that are covered by a TPO you need to apply online using the Planning Portal or use the standard form to get our permission.
+If you want to work on trees covered by a TPO, you must apply online using the Planning Portal.
+Alternatively, use the standard form to get our permission.
 You may find the guidance notes helpful.

 We also offer a Fast Track TPO Application Service.

-Once a decision has been made you'll receive a notice to confirm whether or not consent has been granted and details of any conditions you have to follow.
+Once a decision has been made you'll receive a notice to confirm whether or not consent has been granted.
+You will get details of any conditions you have to follow.
 If you're unhappy with our decision you can appeal to the Planning Inspectorate.

 Use our TPO Register to find out if a tree is covered by a TPO.